 The only thing I recommend is getting thin cutlets or filleting them yourself.
 Watch them closely when cooking to avoid burning them in the butter and oil mixture.
 Just pay attention to the burner and if you have to, turn it down a tad on the second batch of cutlets.
 Also feel free to add some more butter and oil to the pan for the second batch.

-Other great Italian Recipes:
+Other great Chicken Recipes:

 - 4 thin chicken cutlets